adknudson/PearsonCorrelationMatch.jl/README.md

 This package is based on the paper by Xiao and Zhou, [Matching a correlation coefficient by a Gaussian copula](https://doi.org/10.1080/03610926.2018.1439962).

+## API

+Only two methods are exported:

+- `pearson_bounds`
+  - Determines the range of admissible Pearson correlations between two distributions
+- `pearson_match`
+  - Computes the Pearson correlation coefficient to be used in a bivariate Gaussian copula

 ## Usage

 ```julia